Zimmer and Peacock introduce a pH sensor, based on a format that makes the sensors suitable as single use or for continuous monitoring applications.

 pH sensors for applications where the sensor is disposable or where continuous measurement is required.
 This sensor has capillary fill, but no filter.

 pH sensors for applications where the sensor is disposable or where continuous measurement is required.
-This sensor has capillary fill, but no filter in place.
+This sensor has capillary fill and filter in place.